Overview

 What you'll learn

-- Demonstrate the benefits of taking a whole of business (or holistic) approach to closure.
+- Demonstrate the benefits of taking a whole-of-business (or holistic) approach to closure.

 - Compare regulation and policy across different jurisdictions and how this relates to best practice.

-- Understand that closure planning and execution is a multi-disciplinary area – not just for environmental practitioners.
+- Understand that closure planning and execution is a multidisciplinary area – not just for environmental practitioners.

 - Explain and reflect on the significance of social performance aspects of closure for the resources sector.